citra-space/citrascope-pi/README.md

 ## How It Works

-The build process runs entirely in Docker:
+The build process runs entirely in Docker via `./build.py`, which provides logging and progress output:

 1. **Downloads** Raspberry Pi OS Lite (Trixie ARM64, Debian 13)
 2. **Mounts** the image using loop devices (kpartx inside container)